Press Release - digiNEB.eu kicks off!

 - Digital Toolkit: Online environment comprising more than 200 digital solutions that can be adopted by the NEB ecosystem;

-All services will be freely available to all stakeholder groups of NEB, from Architects, Designers, and Engineers, to Researchers, Manufacturers, and Construction Companies.
+All services will be freely available to all stakeholder groups of NEB, from Architects, Designers, Engineers, Researchers, Manufacturers, and Construction Companies.

 How to get involved?

-Learn and be heard in the thematic Technical Working Groups (discussing Design and Architecture, Production and Construction, Verticals, and Community and Sustainability), meeting top class experts and potential business partners; stimulate discussions and share best practices.
+Learn and be heard in the thematic Thematic Working Groups (discussing Design and Architecture, Production and Construction, Verticals, and Community and Sustainability), meeting top-class experts and potential business partners; stimulate discussions and share best practices.

-digiNEB.eu is looking for “Champions” in exploitation of innovative digital solutions in NEB local projects: contact us on digineb.eu.
-The digiNEB.eu Champions will act as local Ambassadors of NEB, helping share best practices and exploiting synergies within local communities in Europe.
+digiNEB.eu is looking for “Champions” in the exploitation of innovative digital solutions in NEB local projects: contact us at digineb.eu.
+The digiNEB.eu Early Adopters will act as local Ambassadors of NEB, helping share best practices and exploiting synergies within local communities in Europe.

 More on digiNEB.eu

 digiNEB.eu has received funding from the EU’s Digital Europe Programme under Grant Agreement no. 101083743.